MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ---
-title: Azure Well-Architected Framework perspective on Azure Monitor Application Insights
+title: Well-Architected Framework Perspective on Azure Monitor Application Insights
-description: See Azure Well-Architected Framework design considerations and configuration recommendations that are relevant for Application Insights.
+description: Learn about Azure Well-Architected Framework design considerations and configuration recommendations that are relevant for Application Insights.
 author: kainawroth
 ms.author: v-nawrothkai
-ms.date: 11/20/2024
+ms.date: 11/26/2024
 ms.topic: conceptual
 ms.subservice: waf-service-guide
+ms.subservice: well-architected
 products:
   - azure-application-insights
   - azure-log-analytics
   - azure-monitor
-categories:
+azure.category:
   - devops
   - management-and-governance
 ---

-# Azure Well-Architected Framework perspective on Application Insights
+# Well-Architected Framework perspective on Application Insights

 ## Overview

-Application Insights is an extensible Application Performance Management (APM) service to monitor live applications and automatically detect performance anomalies.
-It includes powerful analytics tools to help diagnose issues and understand how users interact with your application.
-This guide architectural provides best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework](/azure/architecture/framework/).
+Application Insights is an extensible application performance management service that you can use to monitor live applications and automatically detect performance anomalies.
+It includes powerful analytics tools to help diagnose problems and understand how users interact with your application.
+This architecture guide provides best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework pillars](/azure/architecture/framework/).

 > [!IMPORTANT]
 >
 > **How to use this guide**
 >
-> Each section has a *design checklist* that presents architectural areas of concern along with design strategies localized to the technology scope.
+> Each section has a *design checklist* that presents architectural areas of concern and design strategies that are localized to the technology scope.
 >
-> Also included are *recommendations* on the technology capabilities that can help materialize those strategies.
-The recommendations don't represent an exhaustive list of all configurations available for Application Insights and its dependencies.
+> Also included are recommendations on the technology capabilities that can help materialize those strategies.
+The recommendations aren't an exhaustive list of all configurations that are available for Application Insights and its dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
-Use the recommendations to build your proof-of-concept or optimize your existing environments.
+Use the recommendations to build your proof-of-concept or to optimize your existing environments.

 ### Technology scope

 This guide focuses on the interrelated decisions for the following Azure resources:

-* Application Insights
+- Application Insights
-* Log Analytics workspaces
+- Log Analytics workspaces

 > [!NOTE]
 > Application Insights stores and exposes data in a Log Analytics workspace.
-Keep Log Analytics as a critical dependency on Application Insights when evaluating your metrics.
-For more information, see [Azure Well-Architected Framework perspective on Log Analytics](azure-log-analytics.md).
+When you evaluate your metrics, keep Log Analytics as a critical dependency on Application Insights.
+For more information, see [Well-Architected Framework perspective on Log Analytics](azure-log-analytics.md).

 ## Reliability